benjbright/kickstart-project-updated/README.md

 - Use the 'try / catch' statement to catch any error message
 - Create a new state property - anytime an error is thrown inside the catch block can update the state object and use the subsequent page re-render to show the error message on the form
 - Note that a 'thrown error' has a message property which is a string that can be used in our React component
-- Note need to add an 'error' prop to the Form component
+- NOTE - NEED TO UPDATE THE FORM COMPONENT WITH THE ERROR PROP, not just the Message component
 - Note use of `!!` to turn a string into equivalent boolean value and avoid React warning

 ### Using the new dynamic routing feature in Next.js